 7.B.20 Exhaust:

 All exhaust system outlets shall be directed away from rider, the rear tire and the course surface.
+All blow-off valves, waste gates and burst panels must point away from the rider.

 7.B.21 Nitrous Oxide Systems: